vertexproject/synapse/docs/synapse/userguides/data_model_form_categories.rst

 ---------

 A guid (Globally Unique Identifier) form is uniquely defined by a machine-generated 128-bit number.
-Guids account for cases where it is impossible to uniquely define a thing based on a specific set of properties no matter how many individual elements are factored into a comp form.
+Guids account for cases where it is impossible to uniquely define a thing based on a property or set of properties.
+Guids are also useful for cases where the amount of data available to create a particular object (node) may vary greatly (i.e., not all properties / details are available from all data sources).

 A guid form can be considered a special case of a :ref:`form-simple` where the typed ``<valu>`` is of type ``<guid>``.

 ..
 NOTE::
   Guid forms can be arbitrary (generated ad-hoc by Synapse) or predictable / deconflictable (generated based on a specific set of inputs).
 See the :ref:`type-guid` section of :ref:`storm-ref-type-specific` for a more detailed discussion of this concept.

-While certain types of data **could** be represented by a comp form based on a sufficient number of properties of the data, there are advantages to using a guid instead:

-- In a comp form, the elements used to create the primary property are **required** in order to create a node.
-  Unfortunately, real world data is often incomplete.
-Using a guid allows all of those elements to be defined as optional secondary properties, so the node can be created with as much (or as little) data as is available.
-- Some data sources provide records can be assumed to be unique in advance (that is, there is no practical reason to attempt to deconflict / deduplicate these records in Synapse).
-This often applies to event-type forms for large quantities of events.
-In this case it sufficient to distinguish the nodes from each other using a guid as opposed to being uniqued over a subset of properties.
-- There is a potential performance benefit to representing forms using arbitrary guids in partitcular because they are guaranteed to be unique for a given Cortex.
-In particular, when ingesting data presumed to be unique, creating guid-based forms vs comp forms eliminates the need to parse and deconflict nodes before they are created.
-This benefit can be significant over large data sets.

 **Examples**